elastisys/compliantkubernetes/docs/adr/0002-use-kubespray-for-cluster-lifecycle.md

 ### Positive Consequences

 * We learn how to use a widely-used tool for cluster lifecycle management.
-* We support many cloud providers.
+* We support many Infrastructure Providers.
 * We can differentiate on top of vanilla Kubernetes.

 ### Negative Consequences